reallygoodsoftware/minijs/README.md

 # MiniJS

+Mini is a ~~library~~ extension for HTML which lets you add interactivity to your app without needing a full blown frontend framework.

 ## The Idea

 - HTML is great because it's easy to learn and extremely accessible.
 But HTML has shortcomings when it comes to building interfaces with interactivity.